Statistically Robust Neural Network Classification: INTRODUCTION

 \section{INTRODUCTION}

-Since the discovery of the phenomenon of adversarial examples for neural networks \citep{SzegedyEtAl2014,GoodfellowEtAl2015,papernot2016limitations}, a variety of approaches for assessing and mitigating their practical impact on decision-making systems have been proposed~\citep{gu2014towards,moosavi2016deepfool,MadryEtAl2018}.
-Much of this work has focused on the formal verification of properties of neural network classifiers, such as the robustness of individual decisions under an $L_p$-norm perturbation set \citep{MajumdarKuncak2017, GehrEtAl2018, WangEtAl2018}, typically doing this in an input-specific manner.
+Since the discovery of the phenomenon of adversarial examples for neural networks \citep{SzegedyEtAl2014,GoodfellowEtAl2015,papernot2016limitations}, a variety of approaches for assessing and mitigating their impact on decision-making systems have been proposed~\citep{gu2014towards,moosavi2016deepfool,MadryEtAl2018}.
+Much of this work has focused on the formal verification of neural network classifiers, such as the robustness of predictions under a $L_p$-norm perturbation set \citep{GehrEtAl2018, WangEtAl2018}, typically doing this in an input specific manner.
+Motivated by explicit adversarial attacks, these approaches are focused on worst-case robustness: they are based on the largest loss within the perturbed region.

-However, in practice, one is usually concerned with the \emph{overall robustness} of the network, that is, its robustness across the range of possible inputs that it will see at test-time, something which is typically far more difficult to characterize and calculate.
-This has motivated network-wide robustness definitions, such as average minimal adversarial definitions \citep{FawziEtAl2018} and adversarial risk/accuracy \citep{MadryEtAl2018}, as well training schemes aiming to produce networks which perform well under these metrics~\citep{WongKolter2018,MadryEtAl2018}.

-Motivated by applications in which an explicit adversary is working against the network, these metrics generally focus on worst-case robustness, that is, they are based on the largest loss within the perturbed region.
-Notwithstanding, there are a variety of reasons why this may not always be preferable behavior.

-Firstly, there are many applications where one is concerned about robustness to naturally occurring or random perturbations of the inputs, rather than an explicit test-time adversary.
-For example, in many safety-critical applications like self-driving cars, we may not have access to the exact inputs due to sensor imperfections and wish to ensure our predictions are robust to such variations.
-Here our classifier must account for these variations, but some level of risk will usually be acceptable: it will typically be neither feasible nor necessary to guarantee there are no possible adversarial inputs, but we instead wish to evaluate the \emph{probability} of there being such an input.
+Though highly appropriate in a variety of cases, this general approach is not universally applicable.
+Firstly, one is often concerned about robustness to naturally occurring, or \textbf{\emph{random}}, input perturbations, rather than an explicit adversary.
+For example, in self-driving cars we may not have access to the exact inputs due to sensor imperfections and wish to ensure our predictions are robust to such variations.
+Here our classifier must account for these variations, but some level of risk will usually be acceptable: it will typically be neither feasible nor necessary to guarantee there are \emph{\textbf{no}} possible adversarial inputs, but we instead wish to ensure the \emph{\textbf{probability}} of encountering such an input is sufficiently low.

-Secondly, previous work has shown that worse-case robustness metrics can have very poor generalization from train to test time~\citep{SchmidtEtAl2018,YinEtAl2019}, both from a theoretical perspective and in practice for real networks, thereby substantially reducing their applicability.